Bedrock-OSS/bedrock-wiki/docs/json-ui/json-ui-intro.md

 These are files which stores JSON UI elements to be used by other namespaces, such as screens:

 - `ui_common.json` - contains elements such as the button which is referenced on most other namespaces such buttons for the settings screen
-- `ui_template_*.json` - contains elements that are neatly orgnaized to be used by other namespaces
+- `ui_template_*.json` - contains elements that are neatly organized to be used by other namespaces

 ## UI Defs